jooy2/vitepress-sidebar/README.md

 - ⚡️ Zero dependency packages
 - ⚡️ Easy and versatile sidebar customization
 - ⚡️ Lightweight bundle file size
+- ⚡️ TypeScript support

 ## Demo & Real-world Uses

-Vitepress Sidebar is utilized in a variety of project environments, including my own web services.
+VitePress Sidebar is utilized in a variety of project environments, including my own web services.
 An example homepage can be found here: https://til.jooy2.com

 To explore packages used other than: https://github.com/jooy2/vitepress-sidebar/network/dependents

 ## Installation

+We recommend using **NodeJS 16.x** or higher.
+The **VitePress Sidebar** is written in `ESM`, for `CommonJS` the module is available by referring to the issue comment below: https://github.com/jooy2/vitepress-sidebar/issues/49#issuecomment-1532310510

 ```shell
 # via npm